dynawo/dynamic-model-validation-open-engine/README.md

 * The input files for Dynawo (job file and associated files)
 * A file named *measured_data.csv* that contains the P and Q values measured by the PMU.

+## Settings

+The file `resources/settings.yaml` needs to be updated with the path to your dynawo exe file.

 ## How to use